 Here are some signs it’s time to advance your career:

 - You’re displaying signs of burnout

 - You’ve thought about leaving

 2. Poor Work Culture

 A hostile work environment can make anyone want a new job.
-And with more job openings now than ever, the temptation to ditch a job with a poor work culture is strong.
+And with more full time job openings now than ever, the temptation to ditch a job with a poor work culture is strong.
 If employers want to boost employee retention, culture is one of the first things to examine.

 These are common symptoms of poor work culture: